aawaheed/magic/backend/files/misc/common-startup-files/default.md

 - file - Mandatory filename, including its path.
 - content - Mandatory content of file, can be HTML, CSS, JavaScript, or some other website frontend type of file

+**IMPORTANT** - Always use an absolute URL when returning URLs to web files created with this function by using the backend URL.

 ### Delete website file

 Deletes an existing website file.